henryEcode/JavaScript-Building-Blocks/read.md

 4. slice()
 5. length()

-Notes : strings are immutable meaning once declared, they can not be replaced
+Notes : strings are immutable meaning once declared, they can not be replaced.